ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+their lips as it is well established by
+popular belief, that sweet things epoil
+the teeth.

+I S .
+Passing Away.
+Generation after generation savs a
+wiiter, have lelt. as we feel, aud
+their own livei were as active as our
+own.
+They passed liLe vapor, while
+nature wore tha same ar.ppct of beautv
+as when the Creator commanded tier to
 be.
 The heavens shall bo as blight
 over our graves as they are now around
 our paths.
 The world will have the